 6.2.14.1 YANG mapping

+YANG mandatory, or min-elements statements shall be used as specified in the table in clause 6.2.13.1.

-or statements Multiplicity of attributes mapped to a list or leaf-list shall be mapped to the "min-elements" and "max-elements" YANG statements.
+Multiplicity of attributes mapped to a list or leaf-list shall be mapped to the "min-elements" and "max-elements" YANG statements.

 Cardinality for containment of classes shall be mapped to "min-elements" and "max-elements" on the list representing the child objects.

-Cardinality for reference relationships shall be mapped to " "min-elements" and "max-elements" on the reference attributes representing the reference.
+Cardinality for reference relationships shall be mapped to "mandatory”, "min-elements" and "max-elements" on the reference attributes representing the reference.

 6.2.15 isNullable